Trivega/Extra-Scenarios-for-Cataclysm-DDA/README.md

 -Half Shell Ninja-
 Get to spawn in Sewers as a half shell ninja.
-Can pick from 4 professions that aren't inspired by anything turtle related i swear.
+Can pick from 4 professions that aren't inspired by anything turtle related, I swear.

 -Strange Cabin-
-Lets you start off in a strange cabin in the middle of nowhere with a couple of weapons thats not inspired by a certain horror movie.
+Lets you start off in a strange cabin in the middle of nowhere with a couple of weapons that's not inspired by a certain horror movie.

 -Patient Zero-
 Challenge Start.
-Start off in a Feema Camp as a profession that has mutations chosen to create the story that you are playing as a half zombie.
-Lets you have a Feema Camp start.
+Start off in a FEMA Camp as a profession that has mutations chosen to create the story that you are playing as a half zombie.
+Lets you have a FEMA Camp start.
 The mutations chosen are ones I feel help represent a half zombified human that becomes a hunter of the dead.
 (Had to choose what i could given there's no zombie mutation tree yet.)
 Think daywalker only for zombies.
 Challenge comes from some of the negative traits of being a zombie like slow movement, and hunger.
 Title is chosen because I was aiming for a patient zero scenario where you play as someone who started changing before the cataclysm started.
-The idea of starting in a Feema camp is so its not just another lab start, but one of the first people going through checkpoints that got quarantine when things started to hit the fan.
+The idea of starting in a FEMA camp is so its not just another lab start, but one of the first people going through checkpoints that got quarantine when things started to hit the fan.